viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

    Open your [**DATA** page](https://app.viam.com/data).
 4. Click the **Sensors** tab within the data page.
    If you have sensor data coming from machines unrelated to this project, use the filters on the left side of the page to view data from only your air quality sensors.
+   You can also use these filters to show the data from one of your air quality sensors at a time by typing a machine name into the **Machine name** box and clicking **Apply** in the lower-left corner.

    {{<imgproc src="/tutorials/air-quality-fleet/synced-data.png" resize="x1100" declaredimensions=true alt="The sensor readings that have synced to the DATA page." style="max-width:600px" >}}